The Village Historique Acadien: A living journey into the past

-On our journey in the footsteps of the Acadians by New Brunswick For the first time, we learned more about the Acadians' renaissance, thanks in large part to politicians such as Louis J. Robichaud, the first Acadian Prime Minister of New Brunswick.
-Under him and his successor, the Akadians were slowly gaining the same rights and opportunities as their English-speaking neighbors in the province: French-language colleges were established, the health system reformed, and the equality of the Akadians accelerated.
+On our journey in the footsteps of the Acadians by New Brunswick We learned for the first time about the Acadian renaissance.
+This was largely thanks to politicians like Louis J. Robichaud, the first Acadian premier of New Brunswick.
+Under him and his successor, the Acadians gradually gained the same rights and opportunities as their English-speaking neighbors in the province.
+French universities were founded, the health care system was reformed, and equal rights for the Acadians were promoted.

 Until then, there were no French-speaking universities where they could acquire higher education.
 As a result, they led a fairly simple life.
 Because of the lack of education, they were forced to make a living as self-sufficient.
 In their villages they grew the things they needed for everyday life.
 Money was in short supply, as their professional opportunities often only consisted of hiring out as servants to their British neighbors.
 The laundress Sagouine in Antonine Maillet's book has a very real background.